 c) Bryan method

 d) Average method

-Explanation: According to least square method, ‘sum of the deviations of the points from the best line is zero and the sum of square of deviations from the best line is minimum’.
-First the best line is determined and then applies in this method.
+Explanation: According to the least square method, ‘sum of the deviations of the points from the best line is zero and the sum of square of deviations from the best line is minimum’.
+First the best line is determined and then applies to this method.

 Sanfoundry Global Education & Learning Series – Engineering Metrology.

 To practice all areas of Engineering Metrology for Interviews, here is complete set of 1000+ Multiple Choice Questions and Answers.